Health First Colorado Primary Care Providers--We Need You in the ACC!

 - A per-member-per-month (PMPM) for each enrolled member to support medical home services

-- Quarterly perfomance incentive payments based on regional success on key quality measures
+- Quarterly performance incentive payments based on regional success on key quality measures

 Who qualifies to be a PCMP?